Three very different journalists and one CMO discuss common PR mistakes and more.

 There isn’t a one-size-fits-all approach

 It was a good discussion between the panelists; they had different points of views on some things and didn’t always agree.
-Jonathan had the PR and CMO perspective.
+Jonathan had a PR and CMO perspective.
 Edgar was more your traditional journalist who didn’t like to be bothered by PR people too much.
 Maddy and Oliver work as freelancers and are always chasing or looking for a good story; they seemed to be a little bit more open-minded towards brands.
 For Oliver and Maddy, their key message was: Be relevant and don’t waste people’s time.
 One thing that came out of this is that journalists and freelancers are different and have different needs, and a one-size-fits-all approach doesn’t work.

 For those that participated, thanks for joining.
 You can listen to the webinar below, which also includes a Q&A session with the audience.